dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 The frustration is real.
 I remember spending nights exporting models into `ONNX` and it still fails me.

 Mobile deployment doesn't need to be complicated.
-In this post I'm going to show you how you can pick from over 600+ SOTA models on [TIMM](https://github.com/rwightman/pytorch-image-models) and deploy them on Android, for free.
+In this post I'm going to show you how you can pick from over 900+ SOTA models on [TIMM](https://github.com/rwightman/pytorch-image-models), train them with best practices with Fastai, and deploy them on Android, for free.

 <!-- With [TorchScript](https://pytorch.org/docs/stable/jit.html) its possible. -->